-Review: Ever since I read the first issue of this series way bac1742061_origk in February I have been hankering for more.
+Review: Ever since I read the first issue of this series way back in February I have been hankering for more.
 And it wasn’t until recently I had my wish fulfilled courtesy of Joe himself!
 I have to say I am really liking what he’s doing here with this title.
 As not only do we see all the stuff the Liberaider has to deal with, but we also get to see other new members of the new Zodiax come around.
 Which is neat cause we basically get four stories altogether while the main (first of the four stories) storyline for the Liberaider is on going.
 In the second issue we got to meet the Lion Zodiax and he’s a rather long lived fella too!
 Though I found it a shame we only got such a short story about him and I hope Joe will be coming back to do more on this guy!

 Issue 3 gives us a girl who deals with ghosts who haven’t left the Earthly plane just yet for whatever reason and in this reviewer’s view of things, it seems even she and a ghostly fella she knows has trouble letting go.
 How that gets resolved is anybody’s best guess but I look forward to seeing how that all plays out.
 And as for part 4?
 Well it features what is quite possibly the last bit of civilization left in the universe.
 Which, you know, sucks hardcore but thankfully there’s no demented Time Lord around to take advantage.
 Though there is a bunch of aliens out to destroy the nice folks residing in the area.
 Why is a bit unclear (though its possible I missed something there) but its evident they are due for a good butt kicking!